-The horror anthology has a rich and storied history, from 1945’s stifling Ealing Studios blueprint Dead of Night, to modern classics such as Fruit Chan, Park Chan-wook and Takashi Miike’s Three Extremes (2004) and western indie collaboration V/H/S (2012), but for a certain generation it was the horror-obsessed ’80s that served as an introduction to this humble and diminutive sub-genre, a decade that provided some of the most memorable and commercially viable.
-There were also some lesser known titles, both theatrical and terrestrial, to come out of the era, leading to a record-breaking abundance of anthology flicks (29 as far as I can tell).
-29!!!
-Just take a moment to consume that number.
-And here’s me thinking I’d seen almost all of them.
+The horror anthology has a rich and storied history, from 1945’s stifling Ealing Studios blueprint Dead of Night, to modern classics such as the profoundly disturbing Asian, cross-cultural trilogy Three Extremes (2004) and, on Western shores, more-hit-than-miss indie collaborations the V/H/S series, but for a certain generation it was the horror-obsessed 80s that served as an introduction, offering some of the most fun, memorable and commercially viable entries in what remains a comparatively niche sub-genre.
+There were also some lesser known titles, both theatrical and terrestrial, to come out of the era, leading to a record-breaking 29 anthology flicks in a single decade.
+29 titles!
+And here’s me thinking I’d seen pretty much all of them!

-When I think of ’80s anthology films, four titles immediately spring to mind.
-The first two are arguably the most famous of all: 1982‘s comic book inspired Creepshow and 1983‘s Twilight Zone: The Movie, the latter a natural extension of the popular TV series that ran for five seasons on CBS between 1959 to 1964.
-The third, and the one I remember most fondly, is 1987’s Cat’s Eye, a trilogy of Stephen King penned tales directed by The Jewel of the Nile‘s William Teague.
-Being born in 1982, the first two were a little early in the day for me, but by 1987 (it was probably closer to ’89 when I first saw it on TV late one night) I was a full-blooded horror fanatic, and this particular movie provided the perfect balance of fantasy, black comedy and genuine horror.
-Of the three tales, I was mostly drawn to the special effects magic of The General, a short starring Drew Barrymore, a malevolent troll and a heroic feline who ties the three stories together.
-This was the only segment that wasn’t adapted from a King short story and it shows.
-The other two tales exhibit more of the dark wit and gallows humour synonymous with King, particularly the darkly satirical Quitters, Inc, a macabre tale of nicotine addiction starring a deliriously manic James Woods.
+When I think of 80s anthology films, four titles immediately spring to mind.
+Two of those are arguably the most famous of all: 1982‘s comic book inspired Creepshow and 1983‘s Twilight Zone: The Movie, the latter a natural extension of the popular TV series that ran for five seasons on CBS between 1959 to 1964.
+But the one I remember fondest is 1987’s Cat’s Eye, a (mostly) macabre trilogy of Stephen King tales directed by The Jewel of the Nile‘s Lewis Teague.
+I was a little too young for the first two, but by 1989, about the time when I first saw Cat’s Eye, I was a full-blooded horror fanatic, and King’s adapted shorts, along with a purely cinematic venture written directly for the screen, provided the perfect balance of fantasy, black comedy and genuine horror.
+When it came to horror anthologies, I was hooked.

-Take the first segment, Old Chief Wood’nhead, for example.
-If you can get past the maudlin melodrama and occasionally laborious pacing, it is a rewarding little revenge tale right out of the slasher textbook, only this time our killer is a benevolent wooden chief brought to life after the murder of a kind-hearted store owner and his suspicious, yet ultimately sweet-natured wife.
-The two are played by The Naked Gun‘s George Kennedy and Hollywood darling Dorothy Lamour, their outmoded styles perfect for such a throwaway formula.
-The pair have been helping a poverty-stricken tribe with layaway groceries, and when a deposit of sacred jewels are stolen in cold blood by the tribe’s Hollywood obsessed grandson, Old Chief Wood’nhead enacts his grisly revenge.
-Thanks to its financial limitations, there’s not much grue on offer, but director Michael Gornick does a fine job of executing the kills so economically, Woodenhead’s vengeful slaughterhouse all cost-cutting shadows and emphatic splatters.
+Take the first segment, Old Chief Wood’nhead.
+If you can get past the maudlin melodrama and occasionally laborious pacing, it’s a rewarding little revenge tale right out of the slasher textbook, only this time our killer is a benevolent wooden chief brought to life after the murder of a kind-hearted store owner and his suspicious, yet ultimately sweet-natured wife.
+The ill-fated couple are played by The Naked Gun‘s George Kennedy and ageing Hollywood darling, Dorothy Lamour, their outmoded styles perfect for such a throwaway formula.
+The pair have been helping a poverty-stricken tribe with layaway groceries, and when a deposit of sacred jewels are stolen in cold blood by the tribe’s Hollywood-obsessed grandson, Old Chief Wood’nhead enacts his grisly revenge.
+Due to the film’s financial limitations, there’s not much grue on offer, but director Michael Gornick does a fine job of executing the kills economically, Woodenhead’s vengeful slaughterhouse all cost-cutting shadows and emphatic splatters.

-The third segment is perhaps the least memorable, but it does benefit from the movie’s stand-out performance.
-The Hitchhiker is kind of a low-budget prelude to I Know What You Did Last Summer, released a decade later off the back of Scream‘s genre reviving whirlwind.
-Lois Chiles steals the show as the unscrupulous hit-and-run bitch toiling with her conscience — at least briefly — following a collision with a supernatural drifter.
+Creepshow 2’s third segment is perhaps the least memorable, but it does benefit from the movie’s stand-out performance.
+This time, Romero taps into the hugely popular zombie genre ― I mean, why wouldn’t he ― delivering a kind of precursor to Kevin Williamson’s I Know What You Did Last Summer, a tale involving a hit-and-run harlot and an undead vagrant who just won’t quit.
+Lois Chiles steals the show as an unscrupulous bitch toiling with her conscience… well, kind of.
 Though not an adaption, this segment is the most reminiscent of King’s cute literary cynicism, the story revelling in the detachment of a shameless philanderer who goes from despair to relief to remorseless killing machine as her seemingly indestructible pursuer just keeps on coming.
-Her rehearsals, first mocking her sexually underachieving husband and then justifying the accident she has seemingly left behind, are cold-blooded and deliciously acerbic, and she has no qualms about finishing the job again and again and again, though you best believe she’ll pay the ultimate price.
+Her excuse-readying rehearsals, first mocking her sexually underachieving husband and then justifying the accident she has seemingly left behind, are cold-blooded and deliciously acerbic, and she has no qualms about finishing the job again and again and again, though you best believe she’ll pay the ultimate price.
 Thanks for the ride, lady!

-The antagonists in Creepshow 2 smack of Reaganite America.
+Creepshow 2 provides more of a commentary on modern sensibilities, dripping with the personal advancement of Reaganite America.
 Here we have an egomaniacal prima donna with stars in his eyes, a protagonist-come-rapist and an unscrupulous harlot who thinks nothing of mowing down her financial inferior for the sake of her own ass.
-It reeks of self-serving opulence, of unabashed misogyny and the overthrowing of the little man, and, unlike real life, it takes great satisfaction in its ability to right those wrongs.
+It reeks of self-serving opulence, of unabashed misogyny and an outward disdain for the little man, and, unlike real life, it takes great satisfaction in its ability to right those wrongs.
 None of this is surprising since Romero, famous for his scathing political criticisms, takes over screenwriting duties following an initial treatment from an otherwise absent King.
 Death has rarely been so deserved.